mohammed-munshif/mohammed-munshif/README.md

 </td>
 <td width="50%" valign="top">

-**Hyper Racing** — Mobile App
+**Mobile Compressor** — Mobile Utility

-High-performance racing app built with Flutter and Appwrite.
-Real-time data, leaderboard system, and smooth animations.
+Companion mobile app for on-device image compression — same no-upload, no-tracking philosophy as the browser tool, built for on-the-go use.

-`Flutter` `Appwrite` `Dart`
+`Flutter` `Dart` `Mobile Utility`

 </td>
 </tr>
 </table>

+<sub>*repo links not on file for NexaHR, Aura Wear, Flood Warning System, and Mobile Compressor — drop the URLs in and I'll wire up the buttons.*</sub>

 ---